pganssle-talks/pydata-nyc-2018-open-source/0000/09/09/first-pr-tips.md

 # Choosing a project for your first PR
 <br/>
-- Pick a project that interest you
+- Pick a project that interests you

 - Check for indications of activity <!-- .element: class="fragment" data-fragment-index="0"-->